Due to maintenance, users may encounter problems with document retrieval between 17:30 and 19:30 on 30 November More information

 You will receive a European Health Insurance Card from Kela if all the following criteria are met:

-- you live permanently in another EU or EEA country or in Switzerland
+- you live permanently in another EU or EEA country, in Switzerland, Great Britain or in Northern Ireland

 - you receive a pension from Finland